gupta-himanshu/javascript-for-beginners/Basics.md

 15. Line breaks are not allowed between the **‘continue’** or **‘break’** statement and its label name.
 Also, there should not be any other statement in between a label name and associated loop.
+16. There is a restriction in javascript that function definitions may not appear within loops or conditionals.
+These restrictions on function definitions apply only to function declarations with the function statement.